MikeR94/CI-Project-Milestone-1/README.md

   * ### About
     * The About section lets the user know immediately what Yoga is, are they able partake and also provides a list of benefits from doing Yoga.
-    * The Benefits section breaks up the website and entices the user to focus in on what the benefits are from partaking in Yoga.
+    * The Benefits section breaks up the website and entices the user to focus in on what the benefits are from partaking in Yoga.<br /><br />

 ![About-Us image](assets/readme-images/about-image.png)